 If the man killed turned out to be someone other than Dillinger, the jobs of Purvis, Hoover and the entire FBI would on the line and Hoover would be a laughing stock.
 Did Hoover, Purvis and others involved cover up the fact the wrong man was killed?
 More than 30 years later, it was discovered that “Dillinger’s gun,” which was displayed for many years at FBI Headquarters just outside Hoover’s office, hadn’t even been manufactured at the time the man was killed outside the Biograph.
 How much other “evidence” was manufactured?
 In fact, the man shot on the night of July 22, 1934, wasn’t wearing a coat and there was nowhere for him to have concealed a weapon.
 Furthermore, it is incredible that the most wanted man in America would walk around unarmed.
 Did John Dillinger, escape artist extraordinaire, escape death?

 There are those who say that following the Biograph shooting, Dillinger left the Midwest for California or the Pacific Northwest.
 He supposedly returned to Indiana for visits because people in and around Mooresville and Indianapolis claimed to have seen him years after his “death.”
-When John Toland was researching The Dillinger Days, his biography of Dillinger, he spoke with several people in Mooresville who claimed to have seen Dillinger as recently as the 1960s.
+When John Toland was researching The Dillinger Days, his biography of the famous outlaw, he spoke with several people in and around Mooresville who claimed to have seen Dillinger as recently as the 1960s.
 One man Toland questioned casually remarked: “Johnnie drove through town the other day.
 He waved to me.”

 In July 1959, the Indianapolis Star received a letter and photo (mailed from California) that reads:

 On the 22nd of July, the 20th anniversary of the slaying of John Dillinger at the Biograph Theater in Chicago; please put my picture in your paper, with a write-up if you wish.